nexxus-vi/simple_ec2_management/README.md

 $ ruby ec2.rb start i-123456789 --dry-run
 Attempting to start instance 'i-123456789' (this might take a few minutes)...
-Error starting instance: Request would have succeeded, but DryRun flag is set.
+Check permissions to perform this operation: Request would have succeeded, but DryRun flag is set.
-Could not start instance.
 ```